NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 “One of the biggest issues we hear from patients… is that they often have to travel long distances to access their medication,” he said.

-“They must operate in the medicinal market for a year before they operate in the adult-use market,” he said.
+“They must operate in the medicinal market for a year before they operate in the adult-use market,” he added.

 Checking Boxes